Responsibilities of Financial Aid Recipients

 - Abiding by Agreements: As part of their financial aid application, students are asked to sign agreements that they understand the eligibility criteria associated with their aid programs.
 These signature requests can be either manual signatures or e-signatures using the student's unique PIN.
 Financial aid recipients should fully understand all forms before signing agreements.

 - Standards of Academic Progress (SAP): Federal regulations require students to demonstrate satisfactory progress toward a degree or certificate to be eligible to receive financial assistance.
 Academic progress for financial aid applicants will be checked at the end of each term, regardless of whether the student had received financial aid.
-See Standards of Academic Progress for Financial Aid Recipients for more information.
+See Standards of Academic Progress for Financial Aid Recipients on the Seminole State website.

 Measures of progress require that students: